glenliu21/personal-website/README.md

 This is my personal website, meant to display my interests and hobbies.
-NOTE: This is my main website repo, which shouldn't be displayed publicly on GitHub.
+Built using React and hosted on Firebase.